geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 * Select the *Geometric operation* by choosing between **Intersects**, **Is contained**, **Contains**

-Applying a *Circle* filter with *Intersect* operation, for example, the process could be similar to the following:
+Applying a *Rectangle* filter with *Intersect* operation, for example, the process could be similar to the following:

 <video class="ms-docimage" style="max-width:600px;" controls><source src="../img/filtering-layers/geom_filter.mp4"/></video>

 Once this filter is set, it is always possible to edit the coordinates and the dimensions of the drawn filter's geometry by clicking on the **Details** button <img src="../img/button/edit-icon-1.jpg" class="ms-docbutton"/>.
 Editing a circle, for example, it is possible to change the center coordinates (*x*, *y*) and the radius dimension (*m*):

 <img src="../img/filtering-layers/edit_geom.jpg" class="ms-docimage" style="max-width:500px;"/>

+!!! note
+     Also for [Dashboard](exploring-dashboards.md) [widgets](widgets.md) (charts, table and counter) it is possible to define a spatial filter without necessarily connect the widget to the map widget by using the usual **Area of interest** filtering section.
+The example below sows how:
+     <video class="ms-docimage" style="max-width:600px;" controls><source src="../img/filtering-layers/area-filter-dash.mp4"/></video>

 ### Layer filter